 1. Functional Requirements for the customer.

-Customers must make an account using their email and a created password to log in the application.
+Customers must make an account using their email and a created password to log in to the application.
 They are given a choice to save their information during the log in process.

 Customers must be able to select a grocery store of their choice and save it as their preference.

+Customers must be able to look at previous items bought.
+This allows ease of access to favorite items bought.

-Customers must be able to pay for the groceries in different ways.
+Customers must be able to pay for groceries in different ways.
 For example, Apple Pay, PayPal, and Credit/Debit card.
 The application should also ask the customer if they would like to save their payment information for easy access.

-Customers must be able to a delivery time from a pool of delivery windows.
+Customers must be able to pick a delivery time from a pool of delivery windows.

 2. Functional Requirements for the application.